bscartz/baseball_portfolio/README.md

 ## Mini Project 1: Statcast
 https://rpubs.com/bscartz/statcast

+Task: Create a season’s worth of Statcast data stored as a single table for analysis

 This code uses the baseballr package's statcast_search() function.
 The function on its own returns pitch-by-pitch metrics from a given date range, but it cannot handle the payload of an entire season's worth of data.
 Therefore, this code loops the function through every day in a given season.
 The resulting data tables from this code allow for a wide span of analyses.

 ## Mini Project 2: Pitcher Comps